Washington Security Deposit Returns and Deductions

 Can the Landlord Charge for Painting in Washington?

-Landlords in Washington can charge for painting, except for normal wear and tear.
-For example, the landlord can deduct for painting if the tenant:
+Washington landlords can charge for painting, except for normal wear and tear.
+For example, a landlord might be able to charge for:

 • Minor scrapes from daily use